Kyphoscoliosis: Surgery

 Surgery is usually indicated when the extent of deformity is large, causes issues in physiological functions such as breathing, interferes with the daily activities or is cosmetically unacceptable to the adult.
 It is also advised when the patient has passed the age where other therapies such as braces are no longer effective.
 Kyphoscoliosis implies that the patient has both types of curvature deformity.

-The decision to undergo surgery or not is always a complex one, but sometimes, it becomes inevitable such as when the deformity begins to interface with crucial physiological functions like breathing or makes every day normal activities extremely painful.
-Sometimes, patients in their early adulthood may choose to have surgery because the presence of such deformity causes social issues such as acceptability among their peers, a disability that comes in the way of working, etc. In the case of elderly patients who have such deformity triggered at a later age, other factors are to be considered such as the presence of underlying disease that caused it, whether a progressive decline is expected, and if conservative treatments using physiotherapy or drugs have failed to give relief from debilitating pain.
+The decision to undergo surgery is usually complex, but may become inevitable when the deformity begins to interfere with crucial physiological functions like breathing or makes everyday activities extremely painful.
+Sometimes, patients in their early adulthood may choose to have surgery because the presence of such deformity causes social issues such as rejection from their peers, or their disability prevents them from working.
+In the case of elderly patients who have such deformity triggered at a later age, other factors are to be considered such as the presence of underlying disease that caused it, whether a progressive decline is expected, and if conservative treatments using physiotherapy or drugs have failed to give relief from debilitating pain.

-Surgical correction is attempted in some to fix the spine and arrest progression of the deformity.
-Surgical operations may include the use of spinal implants like the Harrington Rod, or the VEPTR.
+Surgery is attempted to correct the spine and arrest progression of the deformity.
+Surgery may include the use of spinal implants like the Harrington Rod, or the VEPTR.

-Risks of corrective spine surgery: studies
+Risks of corrective spine surgery

-Another study which focused on elderly patients found that the rate of complications was much higher for a sample population of 72 cases with mean age of 60.7 years.
-The rate of complications was as high as 22% in the entire sample.
-The study points that in the case of elderly patients, surgery should only be considered when there is no other option left; the disease is in progression stage, and the quality of life has degraded to an extent where conservative treatments can no longer help with pain.
+A study which focused on elderly patients found that the rate of complications was much higher for a sample population of 72 cases with a mean age of 60.7 years.
+The rate of complications was as high as 22% in the sample.
+The study points out that in the case of elderly patients, surgery should only be considered when there is no other option left, the disease is in progression stage, and the quality of life has degraded to an extent where conservative treatments can no longer help with pain.

-While there are many surgical approaches for spinal deformity correction including anterior only, posterior only, anterior-posterior, the techniques that are most popular nowadays include the posterior only VCR or pVCR.
-One of the studies which analyze pVCR technique also noted the benefit of using a technique called NMEP monitoring in assisting the surgeon avoid any neurological complications while performing a spine surgery.
+While there are many surgical approaches for spinal deformity correction, including anterior only, posterior only, and anterior-posterior.
+The technique that is most popular nowadays is posterior vertebral column resection, or pVCR.
+One of the studies which analyzed pVCR also noted the benefit of using a technique called neurogenic motor evoked potential (NMEP) monitoring in assisting the surgeon to avoid any neurological complications while performing a spine surgery.